genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 }
 ```

+In the example above:

-The IP and port shown are for the application's Router process.
-The example above also shows configuration for TLS, and listening on both port 443 for HTTPS and port 80 for plain-text traffic.
+- The IP and port shown are for the application's Router process.
+- You can see the configuration for TLS, and listening on both port 443 for HTTPS and port 80 for plain-text traffic.

 ### Environment overrides